gitlabhq/omnibus-gitlab/doc/development/reconfigure_in_detail.md

 A user configures the system with `gitlab.rb` to match the requirement.
 In certain scenarios, however, we need to perform alterations without changes to the `gitlab.rb` file.
-Omnibus GitLab writes to a different file, `/etc/gitlab/gitlab-cluster.json`, that overrides user-specified values in `gitlab.rb`.
+The Linux package writes to a different file, `/etc/gitlab/gitlab-cluster.json`, that overrides user-specified values in `gitlab.rb`.
 The `gitlab-ctl` command or a reconfigure dynamically populates this file and it gets read and merged over the `node` attributes at the end